davidquindoza/UFO_predictor/README.md

 <h3 align="center">UFO Sightings Predictor</h3>

   <p align="center">
      This web app uses a pickled Logistic Regression model to predict the nearest location of a UFO sighting based on the seconds since the sighting, and the latitude and longitude coordinates of the sighting.
-The model was trained on a dataset of historical UFO sightings from the National UFO Reporting Center.
+The model was trained on a dataset of historical UFO sightings from National UFO Reporting Center found at Kaggle.
     <br />
     <a href="https://github.com/davidquindoza/UFO_predictor"><strong>Explore the docs »</strong></a>
     <br />